 - Python: We recommend you use Python 3.4 or above.

-.
-See Requesting an Esper Dev Trial account. - Generate an API key: API key authentication is used for accessing APIs.
-You will have to generate this from the Esper Manage Dashboard.
-Web Dashboard for your account can be accessed at
+- Generate an API key: API key authentication is used for accessing the APIs You will have to generate a key.
+See Generating an API Key for more information.

 Installation